← Return to Blog

 One way to do this is to combine work travel with a vacation.
 It’s popularly known as bleisure these days and is an efficient way to sneak in some away time without burning all your PTO.

 When applying for a job, you can bargain for PTO the same way you negotiate your salary or a corner office.
 Just be real.
-Let your boss know that this is important to you, and if that’s time to travel and recharge your batteries so that you can be a more effective team member, they might just be willing to help with your resolution.
+Let your boss know what is important to you, and if that’s time to travel and recharge your batteries so that you can be a more effective team member, they might just be willing to help with your resolution.

 2. Resolve to make travel meaningful.